By: Erik Tenedero and Rose Carmelle Lacuata, ABS-CBN News

 “In those days, in our schools, it was frowned by theology.
 ‘Yung mga sinasabi nila parang may mga elements of occult, fanaticism.
 (What they said is it seemed there were elements of occult, fanaticism.)”

-The monsignor said the Church has always been aware of the criticisms against the devotion to the Black Nazarene.
+Ignacio said the Church has always been aware of the criticisms against the devotion to the Black Nazarene.

-Clemente said he used to pose the same questions.
+He used to pose the same questions.
 But in the seven years that he had spent with the devotees, seven years of countless stories of miracles, he said he saw and realized that it was genuine faith that attracted throngs of believers.

-“It was authentic faith experience… ‘Yung mga humahawak sa istatwa nagdadasal sila, umiiyak ‘yung marami doon because something happened to them in their visits to Quiapo Church and their devotion to the Black Nazarene,” the priest said.
+“It was authentic faith experience… ‘Yung mga humahawak sa estatwa nagdadasal sila, umiiyak ‘yung marami doon because something happened to them in their visits to Quiapo Church and their devotion to the Black Nazarene,” the priest said.

 (Those who touch the statue, they were praying, many were crying because something happened to them in their visits to Quiapo Church and their devotion to the Black Nazarene.)